Baháʼí views on homosexuality: Further discussion

-Baháʼí views on sexuality

-Baháʼí teachings stress the importance of absolute chastity for any unmarried person, and focus on personal restraint.
-The Baháʼí Faith, however, leaves the application of laws of social conduct largely up to the individual, and Baháʼís do not advocate for or discriminate against homosexual people.
+The Universal House of Justice in 2014 acknowledged that the Baháʼí perspective on sexuality "departs sharply from the pattern of thought achieving ascendancy in many societies" and Baháʼís "cannot relinquish their principles because of changing trends in popular thought".

+Former Baháʼí William Garlington said the Baháʼí position in America, "can at most be characterized as one of sympathetic disapproval" toward homosexuality, and professor Melissa Wilcox describes Baháʼí teachings as leaving "little room for tolerance of same-sex eroticism", "not given to statements of its disapproval", and "not generally vocally anti-LGBT."

-While in authoritative teachings homosexuality is described as a condition that an individual should control and overcome, Baháʼís are left to apply the teachings at their own discretion, and are discouraged from singling out homosexual practice over other transgressions, such as the consumption of alcohol, or heterosexual promiscuity.
-Membership in the Baháʼí community is therefore open to lesbian and gay adherents.
+In the faith's teachings homosexuality is described as a condition "against nature" and a challenge that an individual should control and overcome, and Baháʼís are left to apply the teachings at their own discretion, and are discouraged from singling out same-sex sexual activity over other transgressions, such as the consumption of alcohol, or heterosexual extramarital sex.
+Membership in the Baháʼí community is open to celibate lesbian and gay adherents.

-The Baháʼí Faith has been described as a religion "ambiguous or contested on the issue of LGBT inclusion".
-The religion has a strong emphasis on traditional values found in Abrahamic religions, which discourage liberal sexuality.
+The Baháʼí Faith has been described as a religion "ambiguous or contested on the issue of LGBTQ inclusion".
+The religion has a strong emphasis on traditional interpretations of teachings found in Abrahamic religions, which discourage pre- and extra-marital sex as well as same-sex romantic relationships and marriage.
 Baháʼí teachings state that Baháʼís should not treat homosexual people as condemned outcasts, nor expect people who are not Baháʼí to follow Baháʼí laws.
-The Baháʼí writings teach adherents to treat everyone with respect and dignity, and to eschew an attitude of discrimination and social intolerance toward homosexuals.
+The Baháʼí writings teach adherents to treat everyone with respect and dignity, and to eschew an attitude of discrimination and social intolerance toward lesbian, gay, and bisexual people.
 The opportunity for civil same-sex marriage was mentioned in a 2010 letter by the Universal House of Justice as being a public issue that is not in keeping with the Baháʼí teachings, but one that Baháʼís "would neither promote nor necessarily oppose."